Mystery Men & Women:

 In the text story in the same comic, Jack is called Dick.

 Blue Flame: 1947, Captain Flight #11 (Four Stars).
 Another Human Torch riff, we don't get an origin or name.
-When not on fire, he sorta looks like a grown up Toro with a mustache,clad only in trunks and boots.
-In his single adventure, he fights jewel thief S. Aitan, a pseudonym for Satan perhaps?
+When not on fire, he sorta looks like a grown up Toro,clad only in blue trunks and boots.
+In his single adventure, he fights a crafty jewel thief S. Aitan.
+He shifts between his flame and human form alot and with relative ease, but apparently not preferring to be on fire if he doesn't need to be such as fighting an unarmed man hand to hand.
+Could be he doesn't have as fine control of the heat of his flames as other torches, hence he always burns blue, and it's either all on or all off.

 Blue Lady: 1941, Amazing-Man Comics #24 (Centaur).
 Lucille Martin, an adventurous novelist, was returning from a trip to China when she is asked by Lotus, a Chinese woman and aquaintanc,e if she'd take possession of a statue, and deliver it if anything happened to her.
 In payment for the favor, Lotus gives Lucille a ring with a bluebird on it, that supposedly grants powers to its owner.
 Inspecting the ring, Lucille breaks it, accidentally releasing and breathing in some gas released from the ring which gives her some super powers (just strength at first but others manifest themselves later).
 She makes a costume, including the figure of a blue bird on her cap and becomes a mystery-woman carrying out her vow to Lotus as well as helping her fiance Larry Grant.